One Pot Chickpea Pasta

 - Creamy tomato pasta with tofu

 Let me know in the comments – what’s your favourite easy dinner?
-If you give this one pot chickpea pasta a go, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations, and leave your feedback in the comments below!
+If you give this one pot chickpea pasta a go, be sure to tag me on Instagram (@earthofmariaa) so I can see your creations, and leave your feedback in the comments below together with a star rating!

-Get the Recipe: One Pot Chickpea Pasta (Vegan & Gluten-free)
+Get the Recipe: One Pot Chickpea Pasta (Vegan Recipe)

 - 2 cloves garlic, minced